jayprophit/knowledge-base/src/audio/README.md

+---
+title: Audio Documentation
+description: Documentation and guides for the Audio module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Audio Processing Module

 This module provides comprehensive audio processing capabilities including speech recognition, voice analysis, music analysis, and sound classification.
 It's designed to be modular, extensible, and easy to use for a variety of audio processing tasks.